ARCHIVED: What is a wireless LAN?

 This standard is part of a full WPA security standard.
 WPA consists of a pair of smaller standards that address different aspects of security:

-- TKIP (Temporal Key Integrity Protocol encryption), which encrypts
+- TKIP (Temporal Key Integrity Protocol encryption), which encrypts the wireless signal

 - 802.1x, which handles the authentication of users to the network

 Commonly, wireless systems have you log into individual wireless access points or let you access the wireless network, but then keep you from accessing network data until you provide further authentication (e.g., VPN).